aditya-kapilavai/Intrinsic-metrics/README.md

 # Intrinsic-metrics
 This repository contains supplementary materials for the paper titled "Singularity Distance Computations of 3-RPR Manipulators Using Intrinsic Metrics" Authors: Aditya Kapilavai and Georg Nawratil.
-Supplementary materials are animations which corresponds to Fig 4 of the paper and generic finite solutions obtained from ab-initio phase
+Supplementary materials are animations that correspond to Fig 4 of the paper and generic finite solutions obtained from the ab-initio phase